The South San Francisco Police Department offers a variety of programs for the citizens to join in.

 The Dog Walker Watch Program will focus on observing and reporting suspicious activity while walking your pets around your neighborhood, guides for you and your pets’ personal safety, and the importance of constant communication between the community and the Police Department to help deter crime.

-- Successful passing and completion of an Oral-Board Interview and Background Investigation
+• Successfully complete an Oral-Board Interview and pass a Background Investigation

-If this sounds like a program for you, please apply with the South San Francisco Police Department.
-For further information, call the School Liaison Officer at (650) 829-3924.
+If this sounds like a program for you, please apply anytime with the South San Francisco Police Department.
+Or for more information, call or e-mail the School Liaison Officer at (650) 829-3924 or SLO@ssf.net.

 The Gang Resistance and Training (GREAT) Program began in 1992 through a joint effort between The Federal Bureau of Alcohol, Tobacco and Firearms and The Phoenix Police Department.
 Over the past 18 years GREAT has been taught in all 50 states as well as The District of Columbia, The US Virgin Islands, and US territories Guam, and Puerto Rico.
 Since its start, more than 4 million students have graduated from the GREAT program and over 8000 officers have been certified as GREAT instructors.
 The South San Francisco Police Department implemented the program in 2005.